MaxM2067/raman-paleothermometer/CONTEXT.md

   - Upload multiple spectra of samples with unknown firing temperature
   - Navigate through samples using dropdown or quick navigation buttons (<<, >>)
   - Apply the same analysis pipeline (method, intervals, height %) as the Experimental Tab for consistency (using `window.calibrationStats` generated from experimental data).
+  (This includes the Voigt (5D) method if selected on the Experimental tab.)
   - Click "Derive Temperatures" button to (re)calculate and display derived temperatures and update calibration plots.
   - Derive temperature ranges based on calibration curves from experimental data.
 The derived temperature table shows:
     - "Best estimate" temperatures: These are points where the archaeological sample's parameter value intersects the mean calibration curve.
 Each estimate is accompanied by a temperature uncertainty (ΔT), calculated from the local slope of the calibration curve and the parameter's standard deviation at that point.
 If a segment of the calibration curve is flat, the temperature may be reported as "Uncertain" or with a very high ΔT.